OpenJobDescription/openjd-specifications/rfcs/README.md

 ### 2. Post in GitHub Discussions

-As an informal starting point, we suggest that you use our discussion forums to have some preliminary discussions on your proposal.
+As an informal starting point, we suggest that you try our discussion forums to have some preliminary discussions on your proposal.
 These discussions can help find like-minded members of the community to collaborate with, and test the idea with the community before commiting to filling out an RFC template with the details of your proposal.